Russian pronunciation rules - vowels

-Today’s lesson we dedicate to the pronunciation of Russian vowels.
-You might have noticed that we add a mark of accent (stress) to every Russian word that includes more that one vowel (syllable).
-It’s because the position of the accent affects the pronunciation of the words in Russian, so knowing where put an accent (make the stress) tells you how to pronounce the word.
+This lesson we dedicate to the pronunciation of Russian vowels.
+You might have noticed that we add an accent mark (stress) to every Russian word that includes more that one vowel (syllable).
+It’s because the position of the accent affects the pronunciation of Russian words, so knowing where to put an accent (make the stress) tells you how to pronounce the word.
 If there is only one vowel in a word, it’s the one that’s stressed.
-You can read about the stress in the Russian words.
+You can read more about the stress in the Russian words here.

-- In most cases Russians tend be lazy with their pronunciation, so the Russiah letter O, when it’s unstressed, usually sounds close to A.
+- Overall Russians tend to be sort of lazy with their pronunciation, so the Russian letter O, when unstressed, usually sounds close to A. For example:

-- THe same “lazy pronunciation” happens also with the letters Я, Е and Э. When unstressed and not in the end of the word, the Russian letters Я, Е and Э tend to be pronounced close to Russian sound И.
+- The same “lazy pronunciation” happens to the letters Я, Е and Э. When unstressed and not in the beginning or the end of the word, the Russian letters Я, Е and Э tend to be pronounced close to the Russian sound И. For example:

-- The letter Ё (don’t confuse it with E) is always stressed in the Russian words (you’ll never see an accent mark above it as it’s assumed):
+- The letter Ё (don’t confuse it with E) is always stressed (accentuated) in the Russian words (you will never see an accent mark above it as it’s always assumed):

 – зелёный [zee-lyó-nyî] – green